-To improve on the forest and land management on the plateau, the Ibi Batéké project is converting 4200 hectares of natural grassy savanna to an abundant and sustainable fuelwood supply for charcoal production.
+To improve on the forest and land management on the plateau, the lbi Batéké project is converting 4200 hectares of natural grassy savanna to an abundant and sustainable fuelwood supply for charcoal production.
 The project is mobilizing the leading local population and farmers to stop the destruction of natural forests and to concentrate on planting managed forests.
 The degraded lands are being transformed into managed forests of acacia, eucalyptus and indigenous species that will sequester carbon and contribute to the supply of fuelwood for the local population and the 8-10 million inhabitants of the capital city Kinshasa.
-The project proponents had the intention to introduce an integrated rural development strategy by integrating agriculture, livestock and forest production of commodities such as cassava flour, corn flour, with a strong participation of local communities.
+The project proponents had the intention to introduce an integrated rural development strategy by integrating agriculture, livestock and forest production of local communities.